Do Women Get Colonoscopies? What You Need To Know

 Remember, we want the exam to go as well as possible, this way we don’t have to do a repeat and the medical team is able to see everything crystal clear.

-1. Eat Low-Fiber Two Days Before
+Start a Low-Fiber Diet Two Days Before Your Colonoscopy

 A couple days ahead, start switching to low-fiber, easily digestible foods like: